Hermanverschooten/racktest_cookie_disabler/README.md

     end
 ```
 *Note* Ensure you include racktest_cookie_disabler middleware only for *test* environment
-otherwise you will have security issue.
+otherwise you may have issues.

 In your spec: